chadymorra/chadymorra.github.io/index.md

   >- `passwd` to reset root's password.
   >- `ssh root@ip` ssh into it.

-* Set the keyboard layout:
+* Set the keyboard layout:( If you are using ssh then you can skip this step since your ssh client will be sending keys after being interpreted by your local keymap)

 `loadkeys us`